loken/net-extensions/Extensions.System/README.md

 You can run the tests by cloning the repo, restoring packages, compiling and running the tests.
 There is no magic.
 There is a visual studio solution if you also like that.

-The repository may contain projects for other packages as well down the line.
-Especially if I hear that people want to use this. :)
+The repository contains projects for other packages as well.